IBM/red-hat-marketplace/workshop/modules/marketplace/rhm-cluster-setup.md

 ![Pull secret](images/rhm-cluster-pull-secret.png)

-Run the install script in you command line termnial.
-Instructions for running the script is avilable in the next section.
+Run the install script in your command line terminal.
+Instructions for running the script are provided in the next section.
 [Note that pull secret generated in the earlier step is automatically replaced as the input parameter for the install script.]

 ![Install script](images/rhm-cluster-install-script.png)